-- 5.26 Where necessary, a commentary was provided for each judgement. - 5.27 The site assessment proforma is shown in Appendix E. Detailed site assessment forms are provided on the Cranleigh Parish Council Neighbourhood Plan webpage (https://www.cranleigh-pc.gov.uk/Site\Assessments\18814.aspx). - 5.28 The results of the site assessment process were that, of the 41 sites, a total of 7 sites were considered suitable.
-Of these sites, 3 either have had the benefit of planning permission being granted or were deemed to be too limited in the scale of housing they could support to justify allocation.
-This left 4 sites: - Land at Longfield - St Nicholas Junior School site - Cranleigh Infant School site - Buildings at Astra House - 5.29 The Astra House site would result in the loss of employment units which could have a significant detrimental impact on the commercial objectives of the Neighbourhood Plan.
-Also, the relocation of many tenants would be costly and this could impact on the deliverability of the overall allocation.
-As a result, this site was not considered to be a reasonable alternative when assessed against the other sites. - 5.30 Figure 5.2 shows the full location and scale of all the sites put forward and considered through the assessment.
-Given that the significant number of sites and their location, both within the built up area of Cranleigh and adjacent to most boundaries around the village, the approach adopted to site allocation and the sites selected for allocation are considered to represent a reasonable alternative. - 5.31 The lack of available and/or suitable sites meant that the consideration of reasonable alternative approaches was not possible.
-Such approaches could have been: - Brownfield versus greenfield other than the 4 sites which were considered suitable through the site assessment process, all other brownfield sites were either too small to justify allocation or were not suitable. - In-settlement versus adjoining settlement sites the 4 sites which were considered suitable through the site assessment process were all in-settlement sites.
-No sites outside the settlement were assessed as being suitable for development.
+- 5.30 The Jewsons site would result in the loss of an employment unit which could have a detrimental impact on the commercial objectives of the Neighbourhood Plan.
+Also, the site is within flood zone 3 and would therefore require the sequential test to determine whether it could be allocated.
+At the time of assessment, the site promoter was undertaking detailed flood risk modelling to determine whether the site has a different level of flood risk to its current classification.
+This work had still to be completed therefore it was not possible to consider the site for allocation and it was discounted from the process. - 5.31 Figure 5.2 shows the full location and scale of all the sites put forward and considered through the assessment.
+Given that the significant number of sites and their location, both within the built up area of Cranleigh and adjacent to most boundaries around the village, the approach adopted to site allocation and the sites selected for allocation are considered to represent a reasonable alternative. - 5.32 The lack of available and/or suitable sites meant that the consideration of reasonable alternative approaches was not possible.
+Such approaches could have been: - Brownfield versus greenfield other than the two brownfield sites which were considered suitable through the site assessment process, all other brownfield sites were either too small to justify allocation or were not suitable.

+• In-settlement versus adjoining settlement sites - two of the sites which were considered suitable through the site assessment process were in-settlement sites.
+With no other sites considered suitable within the settlement, it was necessary to consider sites adjacent to the settlement boundary.
+It was therefore not possible to only consider in-settlement sites.